News Releases

 June 1, 2022

-Individuals with HIV who began taking antiretroviral therapy (ART) in the early stages of infection achieved a lengthy period of HIV suppression without ART after receiving two broadly neutralizing anti-HIV antibodies (bNAbs), according to a small study published today in the journal Nature.
-The findings suggest that combination bNAb therapy might offer a future alternative to daily ART for people living with HIV.
+According to a small study published today in the journal Nature, individuals with HIV who began taking antiretroviral therapy (ART) in the early stages of infection achieved a lengthy period of HIV suppression without ART after receiving two broadly neutralizing anti-HIV antibodies (bNAbs).

 NIH Launches Clinical Trial of Three mRNA HIV Vaccines